dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

 ## What is DALL·E and what can it do?

 In July, DALL·E's creator, the company OpenAI, released a similarly huge model called GPT-3 that wowed the world with [its ability to generate human-like text](https://daleonai.com/gpt3-explained-fast), including Op Eds, poems, sonnets, and even computer code.
-Now they've applied the same technique--training a kind of neural network called a "Transformer" on a massive dataset scraped from the web--to generate pictures from text.

-In one example from their blog, the model renders images from the text prompt "a living room with two white armchairs and a painting of the collosseum. the painting is mounted above a modern fireplace":
+DALL·E is a natural extension of GPT-3 that parses text prompts and then responds not with words but in pictures.
+In one example from OpenAI's blog, for example, the model renders images from the prompt "a living room with two white armchairs and a painting of the collosseum. the painting is mounted above a modern fireplace":

 ![DALLE generated images](/images/screen-shot-2021-01-06-at-2.39.07-pm.png "DALLE generated images")

 *From https://openai.com/blog/dall-e/.*

 Pretty slick, right?
+You can probably already see how this might be useful for designers.
+Notice that DALL·E can generate a large set of images from a prompt.
+The pictures are then ranked by a second OpenAI model, called [CLIP](https://openai.com/blog/clip/), that tries to determine which pictures match best.

-Of course, the skeptical machine learning engineer might wonder whether DALL·E's images are merely high-quality because they've simply been copied or memorized from the model's training data set (all those pictures from the web).
+By while these results are impressive, the skeptical machine learning engineer might wonder whether DALL·E's images are merely high-quality because they've simply been copied or memorized from the model's training data set (all those pictures from the web).

-To prove DALL·E isn’t just memorizing and regurgitating images, the OpenAI authors made it render some pretty unusual prompts:
+To prove DALL·E isn’t just regurgitating images, the OpenAI authors forced it to render some pretty unusual prompts:

 “a professional high quality illustration of a giraffe turtle chimera."